Clif Bar Reinvents Self-Service Analytics in JDE

 Speed of Delivery

 The Preferred Strategies solution has made it possible for business users in the finance and accounting groups at Clif Bar to handle ever-growing volumes of data, access data quickly, and deliver reports and information an order of magnitude faster compared with the previous system.
 For example, one key win has been matching promotions to sales and shipments.
-“Power BI and QuickLaunch have given us a giant leap forward,” said Todd Wilson, Former SVP, Information Technology for Clif Bar & Company
+“Power BI and QuickLaunch have given us a giant leap forward,” said Todd Wilson, Former CIO, for Clif Bar & Company

 General Ledger data is accessible to the executive team and board as a series of visual dashboards, and reports that used to take days to produce now take minutes.
 The self-service model and ease of use have reduced inbound requests to IT, freeing up cycles for the team to work on strategic projects and initiatives.